SchweizerischeBundesbahnen/journey-service/RoutingBasics.md

 ###### Boarding/Alighting
 Each `ScheduledStopPoint` contains passenger information, whether it is:
-* `::forBoardingboard`
+* `::forBoarding`
 * `::forAlighting`

 ###### StopStatus
 Each stop-point has a proper **`StopStatus`**, which is impacted by the current realtime-situation and might be visualized on a `DatedVehicleJourney`:
 **PLANNED**
 Stop was planned according to plan-data and behaves as planned yet to the current realtime situation.
 ![Version JSON-definition](v3/resources/StopStatus_PLANNED.png)

 **(Partially) CANCELLED** (de:Ausfall)
 A PLANNED stop has a drastic change by realtime, the vehicle might not be able to be boarded or alighted!

 Stop was planned in plan data but it is part of cancelled Journey in realtime data:
 ![Version JSON-definition](v3/resources/StopStatus_CANCELLED.png)

 On a Leg boarding at origin or alighting at destination will not be possible (relates to Trip::status::valid=false):
 ![Version JSON-definition](v3/resources/StopStatus_PartiallyCancelled.png)
 * BEGIN_PARTIAL_CANCELLATION: Alighting might still be possible, but boarding is not possible.
 * END_PARTIAL_CANCELLATION: Alighting not possible, but boarding might still be possible,

 NOT_SERVICED (de:ausserordentliche Durchfahrt)
 A station which was planned in plan data but for some reason the service-product does not halt any more.
 Condition ::isRedirected == true
 ![Version JSON-definition](v3/resources/StopStatus_NOT_SERVICED.png)

 UNPLANNED (de:ausserordentlicher Halt)
 A station which was not planned in plan data bus is an additional stop in realtime data.
 ![Version JSON-definition](v3/resources/StopStatus_UNPLANNED.png)

 ### Trips